scotws/TaliForth2/docs/MANUAL.md

 There is a setup.py script as part of the package, too.
 To start the emulator,
 run:
 ```
-py65mon --mpu 65C02 -r ophis.bin
+py65mon --mpu 65c02 -r ophis.bin
 ```

 ## Assembly

-Tali Forth was written with vim and the [Ophis 2.1 cross-assembler](http://michaelcmartin.github.io/Ophis/).
+Tali Forth was written with vim (of course) and the [Ophis 2.1 cross-assembler](http://michaelcmartin.github.io/Ophis/).
 Ophis uses a slightly different format than other assemblers, but is in Python and therefore will run on almost any operating system.
 To install Ophis on Windows, use the link